 Let’s start by breaking down some terms.
 The term Age is a period of history defined by significant historical markers.
 The Bronze Age, for instance.
 It is the period in the 3rd Century BC characterized by bronze casting development.
 The term “age” can also apply to religious or philosophical movements.
 The dark ages began in the mid-1300s to the mid-1600s.
 When the Church exerted its force, creating the Holy Inquisition and solidifying its power in society.

-The term ” the new-age” is from the 1970s, which describes an eclectic combination of spiritual practices better know as the human potential movement.
+The term ” the new-age” is from the 1970s, which describes an eclectic combination of spiritual self-development practices.
 The primary focus of this philosophy is self-development or consciousness exploration and development.

 But is the strategy behind this movement a new idea?
 No. The design behind this philosophy isn’t new at all.
 There’s a well-known strategy at its core.
 It’s combining ideas with a common theme to create something new.
 You can find evidence of this strategy in several ancient religions.
 It’s reflected in the stories of Zoroaster (1), Mithra (2), and even Jesus (3), to modern-day Sages like George Gurdjieff (4).

 For example, Gurdjieff traveled extensively in Europe, researching spiritual systems.
 He combined them into a unique structure, renaming and rebranding as he saw fit.
 Then he set up schools to test and teach his processes.
 This type of rebranding effort isn’t new.
 Modern religions use a similar strategy but with a different goal and focus.
 The new age or human potential movement focuses on self-development, not mythology.

 What is Old-Time Religion?